sgoldenlab/simba/docs/advanced_labelling.md

 * (2) **PSEUDO-LABELLING**: When selecting a new video to annotate, SimBA uses machine classifications the default annotation.
 Thus, any frame with a classification probability above the user-specified threshold will have **behavior present** as the default value.
 * (3) **ADVANCED LABEL BEHAVIOR**.
 When selecting a new video to annotate, SimBA **has no default annotatation for any frame**.
 In other words, the user is required annotate each frame as either behavior-absent or behavior-present.
 Only annotated frames will be used when creating the machine learning model(s).

 This tutoral details how to use the `ADVANCED LABEL BEHAVIOR` annotator in SimBA.
-For information on how to use the standard `LABEL BEHAVIOR` annotator or `PSEUDO-LABELLING`, click [HERE](https://github.com/sgoldenlab/simba/edit/master/docs/label_behavior.md).
+To use advanced labelling in SimBA, I recommend first reading the tutorial on how to use the [standard `LABEL BEHAVIOR` / `PSUDO-LABELLING`]((https://github.com/sgoldenlab/simba/edit/master/docs/label_behavior.md). that tutoral documents the functions of the buttons in the SimBA annotator GUI, most which are identical when using advanced labelling in SimBA.
 For information on how to append annotations created in alternative third-party software outside of SimBA, click [HERE](https://github.com/sgoldenlab/simba/blob/master/docs/third_party_annot.md)

 ## Step 1.
 Loading project_config file
 In the main SimBA menu, click on `File > Load Project > Load Project.ini > Browse File` and select the config file (project_config.ini) representing your SimBA project.
 This step **must** be done before proceeding to the next step.